cassiomolin/http-patch-spring/README.md

 ## Validating the patch

 Once the patch has been applied and before persisting the changes, we must ensure that the patch didn't lead the resource to an _invalid_ state.
 We could use Bean Validation annotations to ensure that the state of the model is valid.
-But we also should go further and, as a good practice, _decouple_ the domain model from the API model. <sup>**</sup>.
+But we also should go further and, as a good practice, _decouple_ the domain model from the API model <sup>**</sup>.

 The models that represent the _domain_ of our application and the models that represent the _data handled by our API_ are (or at least should be) _different concerns_ and should be _decoupled_ from each other.
 We don't want to break our API clients when we add, remove or rename a field in the application domain model.